-Source: National Counterterrorism Center [100]
+Source: National Counterterrorism Center

-- June 2009:SE assassinates a police officer. - Source: National Counterterrorism Center [100] - 2008:Conspiracy of Fire Cells emerges as a terrorist anarchist group.
+- Conspiracy of Fire Cells emerges as a terrorist anarchist group.

 In February 2008, the group reportedly claims responsibility for eight arson attacks in Attica.
-Source: Foreign Policy [19], United Press International [101] - January 2007: Revolutionary Struggle (EA) attacks the U.S. embassy in Athens using a rocket-propelled grenade.
-Source: National Counterterrorism Center [100] - October 22, 1999:After a soccer match between Greece and Albania, an Albanian supporter burns a Greek flag in the stands. - A Greek Golden Dawn member feels insulted and goes on a shooting rampage, killing two immigrants and injuring seven others.
-Source: People's World [47] - 1990:Golden Dawn members are implicated in a number of attacks on foreigners and leftists.
-Source: BBC News [16] - 1975 2002:Revolutionary Organization 17 November (17N) executes a number of terrorist attacks in the country, acting as Greece's most lethal terrorist group. - After a crackdown on 17N in 2002, Greece sees the emergence of new batch of left-wing terrorist groups, most notably Revolutionary Struggle (EA), Conspiracy of Fire Cells, and Sect of Revolutionaries (SE).
-Source: National Counterterrorism Center [100] - 1974:After the fall of Greece's military dictatorship, Greece sees the emergence of a number of left-wing terrorist groups, including Revolutionary Organization 17 November (17N) and Revolutionary Popular Struggle (ELA).
-Source: National Counterterrorism Center [100]
+Source: Foreign Policy, United Press International - Revolutionary Struggle (EA) attacks the U.S. embassy in Athens using a rocket-propelled grenade.
+Source: National Counterterrorism Center - October 22, 1999: After a soccer match between Greece and Albania, an Albanian supporter burns a Greek flag in the stands.
+A Greek Golden Dawn member feels insulted and goes on a shooting rampage, killing two immigrants and injuring seven others.
+Source: People's World - Golden Dawn members are implicated in a number of attacks on foreigners and leftists.
+Source: BBC News - -: Revolutionary Organization 17 November (17N) executes a number of terrorist attacks in the country, acting as Greece's most lethal terrorist group. - After a crackdown on 17N in 2002, Greece sees the emergence of new batch of left-wing terrorist groups, most notably Revolutionary Struggle (EA), Conspiracy of Fire Cells, and Sect of Revolutionaries (SE).
+Source: National Counterterrorism Center - After the fall of Greece's military dictatorship, Greece sees the emergence of a number of left-wing terrorist groups, including Revolutionary Organization 17 November (17N) and Revolutionary Popular Struggle (ELA).

+Source: National Counterterrorism Center